petrusen/pomsimulator/docs/manual.md

 As a result from running either [ipa_speciation](../utilities/ipa_speciation.py) or [hpa_speciation](../utilities/hpa_speciation.py), two files are generated:

-- `Array_"system".npz`: this numpy binary file contains the speciation results for the whole set of speciation models.
+- `Array_{system}.npz`: this numpy binary file contains the speciation results for the whole set of speciation models.
 The data structure could be compared to cube made by different layers.
 Each layer corresponds to a single speciation model, and is formed by all species on one side, and al pH values to which the speciation is calculated on the other side.
-- `speciation_params_"system".txt`: output file, similar to simulation_params file from **Section 1**.
+- `speciation_params_{system}.txt`: output file, similar to simulation_params file from **Section 1**.
 Contains the parameters used to calculate the speciation.

 ### 2.3 Chemical Speciation Phase Data